 Jacob van den Berg, PhD, MSEdit My Page

 Dr. Jacob J. van den Berg's research focuses on the development and evaluation of community-based behavioral and biomedical health interventions for underserved and marginalized groups.
-He is particularly interested in advancing the integration of health informatics (eHealth/mHealth) and behavioral strategies for preventing HIV/STIs among young men who have sex with men.
+He is particularly interested in advancing the integration of health informatics (eHealth/mHealth) and behavioral strategies for preventing HIV/STIs among gay, bisexual and other young men who have sex with men.
 Dr. van den Berg utilizes both quantitative and qualitative approaches, as well as mixed methodologies in his research.

 2011 - The National Institutes of Health's Health Disparities Research Loan Repayment Program

 2007 - Outstanding Graduate Student Award Council of Counseling Psychology Training Programs, Special Recognition